Robb Munro

 Munro's student-athletes have excelled just as brilliantly in the classroom, with five of his students earning the SUNY Chancellor's Award for Student Excellence in six years, along with two receiving the USCAA Student-Athlete of the Year.
 He had one student amass back-to-back CoSIDA Academic All-America selections, with another two taking CoSIDA Academic All-District.

-A lifelong resident of Delaware County, Munro grew up in nearby Sidney and was a standout distance and steeplechase runner at Sidney High School, winning the New York State Class C/D steeplechase championship.
-He continued his running career in college, first at Virginia Tech and then University of Delaware, earning 11 letters and possessing the fourth-fastest time in UDel school history in the steeplechase.
+A lifelong resident of Delaware County, Munro grew up in nearby Sidney and was a standout distance and steeplechase runner at Sidney High School, winning a New York State steeplechase championship in 1996.
+He continued his running career in college, first at Virginia Tech and then University of Delaware, earning 11 letters and possessing the fourth-fastest time in UDel school history in the steeplechase at the time of his graduation.
 He earned his Bachelor's from Delaware in History Education in 2001, followed by his Master's in Education at University of New England in 2006.

 Prior to SUNY Delhi, Munro spent 11 years as a teacher and coach at Bainbridge-Guilford Middle/High School in Bainbridge, N.Y.
-In guiding the cross country and track & field programs, Munro's teams combined for 13 conference titles, 13 conference relay titles, two sectional titles, and one regional title.
+In guiding high school cross country and track & field programs, Munro's teams combined for 13 conference titles, 13 conference relay titles, two sectional titles, as he had individuals and relay teams win numerous state titles and earn All-American honors.
 He additionally coached soccer and basketball.

-Munro resides in Delhi, N.Y. with his wife Stephanie, their sons Liam, Finley, and Avery, and their dog Marcy.
+Munro resides in Delhi, N.Y. with his wife Stephanie, their sons Liam, Finley, and Avery, and their dog Tala.